ronakupadhyaya/Horizons-week-04/day5/vault/README.md

     - You cannot login with an incorrect password
     - You cannot login with an invalid (or nonexistent) username

-***Notice, that after you login, if you refresh the page, you are logged out.
+:warning: Notice, that after you login, if you refresh the page, you are logged out.
 Why is this?
-Read on to find out. ***
+Read on to find out. :warning:

 ## Phase 2.
 Sessions with Cookie Session